UX Design Course: Paris

 Need to read this programme description in French?

-Téléchargez le syllabus bilingue de cette formation en cliquant ici.
+Téléchargez le programme bilingue de cette formation en cliquant ici.

 70% of design teams increased headcount in the past year.
 Employers rate UX/UI as the No. 1 most in-demand product design title.